Economic Substance Regulations | To whom the Economic Substance Regulations is applicable in the UAE?

 - Conducts/ performs Core Income-Generating Activity in the State.

-- The company should employ sufficient number of qualified full-time employees or incur adequate level of expenditure on outsourcing to third party service providers.
+- The company should employ a sufficient number of qualified full-time employees or incur an adequate level of expenditure on outsourcing to third-party service providers.

-The companies having the activities qualifying for the Economic Substance Regulation shall notify the Regulatory Authority annually even if the company is not carrying on the said activity.
+The companies having the activities qualifying for the Economic Substance Regulations shall notify the Regulatory Authority annually even if the company is not carrying on the said activity.

 When the report has to be submitted?

 Each company shall prepare and submit a report within 12 months from the end of each Financial Year.
 The report shall contain the following information: